T A X . H K

 Major Innovation: The Duty Stamp System

-The introduction of a duty stamp system for tobacco products represents the most significant administrative change to Hong Kong’s excise duty framework in decades.
+The introduction of a duty stamp system for tobacco products represents Hong Kong’s most significant administrative change to excise duty enforcement in decades, designed to combat illicit trade while protecting government revenue.

 Implementation Timeline